-We divide the generic functions defined in the BiocGenerics package in 2 categories: (1) functions already defined in base R and explicitly promoted to generics in BiocGenerics, and (2) Bioconductor specific generics.
+We divide the generic functions defined in the BiocGenerics package in 2 categories:

+- 1. Functions already defined in base R or in CRAN package generics, and explicitly promoted to S4 generics in BiocGenerics - 2.
+S4 generics specific to Bioconductor.

-(1) Functions defined in base R and explicitly promoted to generics in the BiocGenerics package:
+(1) Functions defined in base R or CRAN package generics and explicitly promoted to S4 generics in the BiocGenerics package: